sina-ehsani/sina-ehsani.github.io/about.md

 </p>

 <p style='text-align: justify;'>
 My journey began in academia, where my Ph.D. research explored the intersection of vision and language.
-I developed novel deep learning models that could not only answer complex questions by analyzing text and images but also control robotic systems using natural language, improving task accuracy by over 20%.
+I developed novel deep learning models that could answer complex questions by analyzing text and images.
+I have also worked on controlling robotic systems using natural language and have built powerful multimodal prediction systems that have been tested on diverse geo-spatiotemporal datasets for tasks like weather forecasting and traffic prediction.
 </p>

 <p style='text-align: justify;'>